shiftkey-labs/ReactNativeCourse/slides/session2.md

 ---

-# useEffect - Cleaning up on Component Unmount
+# useEffect - Running Code on Component Unmount

 * useEffect can also be useful to execute logic when components unmount
 * To do so, return a function from useEffect